emberjs/website/source/blog/2015-06-12-ember-1-13-0-released.md

 Helpers receive two arguments: `params` are the ordered params passed to a helper, and `hash` contains the key-value options, for example `title="Mr."`.

+This function version satisfies a wide array of use-cases and is quite powerful.
+In general, you should use this helper form unless you have a strong reason to do otherwise.

-Some helpers may require access to other parts of Ember (services), and some control over their own invalidation and recomputation.
-In these cases, a full class-based helper can be used.
+Some helpers, especially in addons, may require access to other parts of Ember (services), and some control over their own invalidation and recomputation.
+In these cases, a helper class can be used.

 For example, this helper computes a name based on a `name-builder` service.
 It also recomputes whenever the `isAnonymized` state on that service changes: